 In his mind, targeting commercial services online was akin to tossing money into a river.

 I get his point of view.
-Traditionally, commercial hvac lead generation was a long, face-to-face process.
-Logically, then, it makes sense that lot of commercial contractors prioritize other means of offline marketing.
+Traditionally, commercial HVAC marketing and lead generation was a long, face-to-face process.
+Logically, then, it makes sense that a lot of commercial contractors prioritize other means of offline marketing.

 I respectfully disagree with that line of thinking.
 Here’s why: